zuozhenggh/learning-library/developer-library/converged-db/converged-db-on-premises/json/json.md

     ![](./images/json.png " ")

 ## **STEP 4**: Update a Table.
 1. We can use Oracle SQL function json-mergepatch or PL/SQL object-type method json-mergepatch() to update specific portions of a JSON document.
-In both cases we provide a JSON Merge Patch document, which declaratively specifies the changes to make to a a specified JSON document.
+In both cases we provide a JSON Merge Patch document, which declaratively specifies the changes to make a specified JSON document.
 JSON Merge Patch is an IETF standard.

 2. Copy the following update statement and substitute the ID you saved from the previous step in where it says `ID_copied_from_previous_step`.
 Run the statement.